-I neither am, nor can be, the personal enemy of the Jesuits; for I was not in being when they were am the friend of public tranquility and of religion, I cannot be theirs.
+I neither am, nor can be, the personal enemy of the Jesuits; for I was not in being when they were expelled from the whole Catholic world; but as I am the friend of public tranquility and of religion, I cannot be theirs.
 While they professed poverty and humility and called themselves the company of Jesus, they insinuated themselves into courts, and encouraged every vice that prevailed in them; perhaps for the very purpose of bringing them into contempt, and thus promoting the accomplishment of their ambitious views; they have been one of the grand causes of every revolution which has convulsed society, and have vitally wounded religion by the scandal they have occasioned, and by their efforts to secure to themselves the monopoly both of commerce and of faith.